embeddedartistry/libcpp/README.md

 * `libcxx-default-newdelete`: Enable support for the default new/delete implementations
 * `libcxx-silent-terminate`: Enable silent termination.
 The default terminate handler attempts to demangle uncaught exceptions, which causes extra I/O and demangling code to be pulled in.
-* `libcxx-monotonic-clock`: Enable/disable support for the monotonic clock (can only be disabled if threading is disabled)
+* `libcxx-monotonic-clock`: Enable/disable support for the monotonic clock (can only be disabled if threading is disabled) `use-libc-subproject`: When true, use the subproject defined in the libc-subproject option.
+An alternate approach is to override c_stdlib in your cross files.
+* `libc-subproject`: This array is used in combination with `use-libc-subproject`.
+The first entry is the subproject name.
+The second is the cross-compilation dependency to use.
+The third value is optional.
+If used, it is a native dependency to use with native library targets.

 Options can be specified using `-D` and the option name: